tests-always-included/dizzy/README.md

 ### `dizzy.resolve(key)`

 Instantiates an object, returns a provided value or executes a factory.
 This injects all dependencies as well.
+Returns the result.

     dizzy = require('dizzy').container();
     dizzy.provide('Math', Math);